 BY JUAN YSAGUIRRE O'odham Action News juan.ysaguirre@srpmic-nsn.gov On October 4, children enrolled in the Salt River Pima-Maricopa Indian Community's Youth Services program celebrated their latest artistic achievement, a brand-new mural at the Justice Complex inside the SRP-MIC Defense Advocate's Office.
-The artists began working on the with each wall showcasing its own section of painting.
+The artists began working on the mural on September 5 and painted during their after-school program group's hours of 3:30 to 6 p.m. "[The kids] are part of our Roadrunner, Hawk, Hummingbird, Junior Teen Wolf and Teen Wolf teams," said Youth Services Coordinator Natasha Martinez, a youth development specialist in the fine arts.
+With only a few hours a day to finish painting the mural, the youth learned how to improve their timemanagement skills.
+"We started on the 5th and ended on the 28th.
+They didn't paint during the week of September 18-22 because we were focused on the Native Youth Identity Conference," said Martinez.
+The mural consists of three parts, with each wall showcasing its own section of painting.

 The north wall shows a mother and daughter planting corn together.
 The green corn stalk rests in between the two of them and their long, flowing hair.
-On the west wall, the children painted two O'odham women dressed in traditional clothing on their knees praying while a traditional basket rests behind them in th
+On the west wall, the children painted two O'odham women dressed in traditional clothing on their knees praying while a traditional basket rests behind them in the background.
+For the third painting, the artists painted five children holding hands while walking in line together.
+The women in this section are wearing traditional clothing, ribbon skirts and jewelry.
+The boy has long hair and is wearing a green ribbon shirt.
+To finish, they painted two bluebirds for vibrant splashes of color.
+The kids painted yellow, orange and red backgrounds on all three portraits, which unite the individual sections into one cohesive mural.
+Plans for their next mural are already underway now that the fall/winter school breaks are approaching.